Blog

 Single Double Single High Intensity Interval Test

-Repeating the test
+How the test is build-up

 The total test consists of 3 parts for both men and women.
 After 5 repetitions (one part), there is a rest period of 60 seconds.
 So in total you do 15 repetitions.